AaronCZim/to-elm-format-string/README.md

 # to-elm-format-string
 A quick way to see the model as your programs run.
+There is only one function, toElmFormatString which turns data into a formatted string with newlines and tabulation so you can easily read your model's value.

 Just add the line:
 Html.pre [][ model |> toElmFormatString |> text ]